klamping/Responsive-Starter-Kit/README.md

 ## Tutorials ##

-Be sure to check out the [Responsive Web Design: A Gentle Introduction](http://www.mpgilbert.com/responsive-web-design-a-gentle-introduction) video training course that accompanies this starter kit.
+Be sure to check out the [video training course](http://www.mpgilbert.com/responsive-web-design-a-gentle-introduction) that accompanies this starter kit.

 ## General ##